-2003: The Medicare Modernization Act established a bidding process that requires MAOs to submit monthly bids "for the
+2003: The Medicare Modernization Act established a bidding process that requires MAOs to submit monthly bids "for the provision of all items and services under the plan ... based on ... an enrollee with a national average risk profile."

-2010: The Patient Protection and Affordable Care Act requires CMS to periodically evaluate the risk adjustment system "to ... account for higher medical and care coordination costs ..."
+2010: The Patient Protection and Affordable Care Act requires CMS to periodically evaluate the risk adjustment system "to... account for higher medical and care coordination costs ..."